Bendy (franchise): Bendy: The Cage

 On Halloween, October 31, 2023, a trailer for a new installment in the series titled Bendy: The Cage was revealed.
-This game will presumably take place during the events of Bendy and the Dark Revival, and center around Henry Stein as he plans to escape The Pit, a hellscape of metal and blood where only the darkest souls reside, after having been imprisoned by the Keepers.
-So far, only two teasers have been released.
-The first is the teaser, which shows off Henry, his axe, and the plot of the game.
-The second is a small teaser showing the player (presumably Henry) holding an axe while staring at an unknown enemy that looks similar to a Lost One, only with blood splattered all over it, a cartoon glove for one of its hands and a beartrap-like contraption on its head.
+This game will take place before and during the events of Bendy and the Dark Revival, and will center around Henry Stein as he plans to escape The Pit, a hellscape of metal and blood where only the darkest souls reside, after having been imprisoned by the Keepers.
+Only a few teasers have been released.
+The first teaser, which shows off Henry, his axe, and the plot of the game.
+Another small teaser shows the player (presumably Henry) holding an axe while staring at an unknown enemy that looks similar to a Lost One, only with blood splattered all over it, a cartoon glove for one of its hands and a beartrap-like contraption on its head.
 The screenshot also has secret text on it saying, "THE COMPOSER RETURNS", implying Sammy Lawrence's return in the game.
-On April 14, 2025, Crawford announced that the game had been cancelled with much of its content rolled into B3NDY.
-It was then announced on 31st October 2025, the game was back in development with it now being a third person survival horror instead of first person and with a new release window of 2026.
+A post from Crawford confirmed Sammy Lawrence's return.
+On April 14, 2025, Crawford announced that the development of the game had been put on hold with much of its content repurposed for Bendy and the Ink Factory (then B3NDY).
+It was then announced on October 31, 2025, the game was back in development with it now being a third person survival horror instead of first person and with a new release window of 2026.
+Crawford has stated that Bendy: The Cage will be an M-rated game, more focused on psychological horror, blood, violence, and existential dread.